ryanbester/comimant/README.md

 - Node.js 12 or later
 - PM2
-- A web server to use a reverse proxy
+- A web server to use as a reverse proxy
 - MySQL 8 or later
 - Redis